Styling Parent Elements in CSS

 The CSS

-To begin the CSS, the <UL> needs to be styled like a horizontal menu.
-I've left links out of the <LI>s in order to keep the markup clean.
+s in order to keep the markup clean.
 So I'll give each list item a uniform width and height, a bit of a border, and float them all left.
 In order to ensure no .first is needed, I'm using the :first-child selector.

 So what is an adopted child?
 This is what I like to call the stylable elements created by using the ::before and ::after selectors.

-Both ::before and ::after incur some criticism since they're seen as adding content to documents via CSS.
+incur some criticism since they're seen as adding content to documents via CSS.
 Since HTML is for content and CSS is for style, some believe this creates the same troubles as using tables for styling.
 This is a sane argument in some cases.
-However, most often, content: is used to inject stylistic content rather than real content.
-For example, ::before can be used to add pipes (|) after links in a horizontal menu or adding bullets in an address or adding quotations around a BLOCKQUOTE tag.
+However, most often, content:

 Here we're going to create a bit of content and then style it.

-In particular, we want to find all submenus (li ul) and add some content before it (li ul::before).
+).
 Optimally, the content added would be a tag or a blank space, however, the content is rendered literally, and therefore is not parsed as HTML.
 Therefore, we must add text.

 In this example, the content is "Submenu Follows."
 I don't have a screen reader handy, so I don't know if this effects accessibility by being read out (which might be a good thing).
 However, it isn't in the rendered HTML, nor accessible via standard element inspectors.

-li ul::before {
+li ul::before { content:"Submenu Follows"; }

 Now comes the neaky part, we're going to give this content a width and height of 100%.
 That will make it match the width and height of its parents LI.
-You can use all the standard CSS properties on this element created by ::before.
+You can use all the standard CSS properties on this element created by ::before

 Now we need to move the element up.
 A negative margin suffices nicely.
 Give it a pleasant background color, a display of block, and a very large negative text indent.